segmentio/segment-docs/src/engage/journeys/build-journey.md

 1. Select the **Journeys** tab within your Engage space.
 2. Select the **More Options** icon next to the Journey you want to resume.
 3. From the dropdown menu, select **Resume Entry**.
 4. A modal window appears.
 Select **Resume Entry** again to confirm.
+After the confirmation, editing is locked until the Journey Resume process completes.

 ### Cloning a Journey